eclipse-henshin/henshin/plugins/org.eclipse.emf.henshin.cpa/README-obtain_AGG_plugin.txt

 1. Create a repository connection to the orbit repository (CVS URL is :pserver:anonymous@dev.eclipse.org/cvsroot/tools).
 2. Navigate to HEAD/org.eclipse.orbit/<your_project> .
+   - project: de.tuberlin.eecs.agg
 3. Check your project out into your workspace.
 4. Note that the project will be empty. (this is ok)
 5. In the Navigator (or Package Explorer, etc) right-click on the project and choose Replace With -> Another Branch or Version... and select the branch that you want to work with. (the branch names are the versions)
+   - use <Refresh Tags> und use the latest version in <Branches>